Exactly solvable conformal field theories: Introduction

 \subsubsection{Solvable CFTs in $d=2$}

 We will first deal with CFTs that are considered solved, in that we exactly know the 3-point structure constants, and can compute any correlation function to arbitrary precision: \begin{itemize} \item Liouville theory, \item (generalized) minimal models, and limits thereof. \end{itemize} We will also propose a unified treatment of loop CFTs, which are not solved but are believed to be solvable, because we have sufficiently many exact results.
 By loop CFTs we mean a large class of CFTs, with various global symmetry groups, which describe critical limits of various statistical models in various phases.

 The known solvable CFTs have many applications to statistical physics, in particular to percolation, to polymers, and more recently to active hydraulics \cite{jcpb23}.
 Liouville theory and minimal models have well-known applications to quantum gravity in 2d.
 Applications of non-diagonal solvable CFTs such as loop CFTs to quantum gravity in 3d are limited by the bound on the central charge $\Re c < 13$.
 (See Section \ref{sec:dotc}.)
 A CFT that would be holographically dual to quantum gravity in 3d Anti-de Sitter space would need to exist for $c\to+\infty$, while for 3d de Sitter space we would need $\Re c = 13$ \cite{god24, cemr24}.

-There are other solved or solvable CFTs that we will not mention, because they have extended chiral symmetries, in addition to conformal symmetry.
+We will not cover solved or solvable CFTs that have extended chiral symmetries: symmetry algebras strictly larger than the conformal algebra, while being left-right factorized like the conformal algebra.
 Some CFTs of that type can be solved using the methods that we will cover, for example certain Wess--Zumino--Witten models.